 • GP-CAPS meets at the end of each semester to review the academic and professional performance of first year-undifferentiated students, M.S.
 Students, and others brought to their attention by a graduate program.
 Special meetings can be called to handle significant problems that occur outside of this meeting time.

 • In the case of reports originating from graduate programs, GP-CAPS may request to meet with the student prior to rendering their decison.
-If the student is asked or chose to appear before the GP-CAPS, s/he may be accompanied by a peer or faculty member of their choosing that is affiliated with the Health Sciences Center.
+If the student is asked or chooses to appear before the GP-CAPS, s/he may be accompanied by a peer or faculty member of their choosing that is affiliated with the Health Sciences Center.
 This individual may confer with the student, but may neither speak for the student nor participate in the proceedings directly, unless requested to do so by the GP-CAPS.

-• The Assistant VP for Graduate Education and graduate rogram Director participate in the GP-CAPS meeting, but are ex-officio, non-voting members.
+• The Assistant VP for Graduate Education and graduate Program Director participate in the GP-CAPS meeting, but are ex-officio, non-voting members.

-GP-CAPS may:
+• GP-CAPS may:

 concur with the graduate program’s findings and actions/recommendations